Quick link: Management back to lead page

 When you get your medication it is wise to check that it is the same as your doctor ordered.
 It may have a different brand name so ask your pharmacist if in doubt.

 Ask for an information leaflet called Consumer Medicine Information (CMI) for each medication you are prescribed.
 This leaflet includes detailed information on a medicine in plain English, including usage, side effects and precautions.
 A CMI is available at your pharmacist or from your pharmaceutical company and may be provided by your doctor: In some cases it is tucked inside medication packaging.

 Questions: NPS Medicines Line 1300 MEDICINE - 1300 633 424 (M-F, 9am–5pm, AEST)

-Tools and Tips * Translated resources * Medicine Line search for medicine by name
+Tools and Tips * Translated resources * Medicine Line search by name

 Medications past their use by date are less effective or even harmful.
 You can take these medications to a pharmacist or local hospital pharmacy for safe disposal.
 Never throw them in a rubbish bin.